 No Lifebook Binder

 First, I get a lot of questions about this (and people get pretty disappointed with the answer) so I figured I might as well add this into my Lifebook review.

 There is no Lifebook binder.
 I think they used to offer their Lifebook participants binders a long time ago, but those days are gone.
 I know that there are still pictures out there with people holding the Lifebook binder.
 I think even the Mindvalley staff have a picture with the Lifebook binder.
 But, it’s not offered with the Lifebook course.
 If you really want a binder for your life book, then buy one that resonates with you.

 Must Commit To Doing The Work

-Second, if you don’t do the work, you will lose out on the refund if you wanted it AND you will lose out in your life.
+Second, if you don’t do the work, you will lose out on your life.

 This program helps you take a step-by-step journey through your life, but if you don’t do the work, it doesn’t matter how many videos you listen to, your life won’t be impacted.